transdigiware/blockchain/howto/ibp-console-build-network.md

    * In the **Fabric version** drop down list, the best practice is to select the **highest available version**, as it will contain the latest bug fixes.
 It might also be necessary to select the highest version in order to have access to the latest features.
    * Click **Next**.
 5. The **Associate identity** step allows you to choose an admin for your ordering service.
 Select `Ordering Service MSP Admin` as before and click **Next**.
 6. Review the Summary page and click **Add ordering service**.
 The **Edit configuration JSON** button allows you to override configuration settings for the ordering service.
 For this tutorial, the default settings are sufficient.
-See [Customizing n ordering service  configuration](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-orderer-create-json) to learn more about the options that are available.
+See [Customizing an ordering service  configuration](/docs/blockchain?topic=blockchain-ibp-console-adv-deployment#ibp-console-adv-deployment-orderer-create-json) to learn more about the options that are available.

 **Task: Create an ordering service**